 When you're lighting a subject, try your best to remove all harsh shadows on their face.

-Consider the environment you're shooting in and watch for unwanted shadows on the face.
+Consider the environment you're shooting in, and watch for unwanted shadows.
 If your talent is standing directly underneath overhead office lighting, either shut the lights off or move the subject out from under the light.
 This will help to avoid the dreaded "raccoon eyes."

 If you're using video lights, make sure your lights are placed just in front of the camera and slightly above the talent's eyeline for the best results.